Md5sum

 md5sum is a computer program that calculates and verifies 128-bit MD5 hashes, as described in RFC 1321.
 The MD5 hash functions as a compact digital fingerprint of a file.
 As with all such hashing algorithms, there is theoretically an unlimited number of files that will have any given MD5 hash.
-However, it is very unlikely that any two non-identical files in the real world will have the same MD5 hash, unless they have been specifically created to have the same hash.
+However, it is very unlikely that any two non-identical files in the real world will have the same MD5 hash, unless they have been specifically created to do so.

 The underlying MD5 algorithm is no longer deemed secure.
-Thus, while md5sum is well-suited for identifying known files in situations that are not security related, it should not be relied on if there is a chance that files have been purposefully and maliciously tampered.
+Thus, while md5sum is well-suited for identifying known files in situations that are not security related, it should not be relied on if there is a chance that files have been purposely and maliciously tampered.
 In the latter case, the use of a newer hashing tool such as sha256sum is recommended.